pythonanywhere/help_pages/articles/UploadingAndDownloadingFiles.md

 ##Uploading a zip file

-The alternative is to compress your project folder on your own PC, and upload it using the **Files tab**.
+An alternative that you can use in a free account is to compress your project folder on your own PC, and upload it using the **Files** page.
 Then, open a **Bash console** to run `unzip` to decompress the zipfile you've uploaded.

-If your file is too large to upload -- that is, more than 200MiB, you may have to split it up into chunks and stitch them back together afterwards.
-Split the files locally into 50mb files:
+If your file is too large to upload -- that is, more than 100MiB -- you will have to split it up into chunks and stitch them back together afterwards.
+Split the files locally into 50mb files, for example by using this command in Bash (if you're using Linux or the "Git Bash" tools on Windows), or in a Terminal on a Mac:

     split -b 50m huge_file

+...or by using a tool like [GSplit](https://www.gdgsoft.com/gsplit) on a Windows machine.

 Upload them to PythonAnywhere, then get them back together with: